 - 2-3 tablespoon coriander leaves chopped

 - Wash the poha a few times in running water until it softens.
 Then strain out all the water, and set it aside in a covered bowl (so that it doesn’t dry out).

 - In a pan, heat up a little oil, and roast the peanuts for a couple of minutes, till they get well roasted.
 Then take the peanuts out of the oil, and set them aside.

 - Now, in the same heated oil, add the cumin seeds and mustard seeds.
 Wait till the mustard seeds start popping, then add curry leaves, green chilli and hing.
 Mix and let it all roast for a minute or two on medium heat.

-- Next add in the chopped onions, and 1/2 tsp salt.
+- Next add in the chopped onions, and 1/2 teaspoon salt.
 Mix well, and saute till the onions develop a golden brown color.

 - Once the onions are done, add in the poha that was set aside earlier, along with haldi, and rest of the salt.
 Mix everything well.

 - At this point you can add the lemon juice (though it is optional) & chopped coriander leaves.